MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 4. Performs a render pass.

 With UI virtualization, creating the elements that would normally be done in step 2 is delayed or ended early once its been determined that sufficient content has been created to fill the viewport.
-A virtualizing container (e.g. ItemsRepeater) defers to its attached layout to drive this process.
+A virtualizing container (for example, ItemsRepeater) defers to its attached layout to drive this process.
 It provides the attached layout with a [VirtualizingLayoutContext](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext) that surfaces the additional information that a virtualizing layout needs.

 **The RealizationRect (i.e. Viewport)**